greypanda/MikroKam/README.md

 ./install
 </code>

+This will save your current MikroKam.ini file as MikroKam.ini.save.

+It also merges your current app settings into a new MikroKam.ini that has changes made to MikroKam.ini.dist.

 ## Operation
 Operating the camera is very simple.
 There are only two functions needed to take a picture: